 The CW signals are converted to a baseband signal.
 It is the digital equivalent of tuning an analog USB transceiver so that the carrier is exactly at the CW carrier frequency.
-The CW decoder can use one of two different DSP filters.
-The Fast Fourier Transform (FFT) filter is implemented with a $\sin(x)/x$ impulse response.
+The CW decoder uses a Fast Fourier Transform (FFT) filter implemented with a $\sin(x)/x$ impulse response.
 This is a very steep sided low pass filter.
-Unchecking the FFT filter causes the decoder to use a Finite Impulse Response (FIR) filter with a cutoff slope that is not as steep.
 The FFT filter is optimum when receiving CW in a white noise environment.
-The FIR filter may give better response with impulse noise.
-Selected a "Matched" filter for either the FFT or FIR implementation optimizes the filter bandwidth for white noise suppression.
-A lot of impuse noise (static) can cause either filter to ring and increasing the filter bandwidth might improve detection in that electrical environment.
+Select "Matched" filter to optimize the filter width for the current transmit WPM setting.
+A lot of impuse noise (static) can cause the filter to ring.
+Increasing the filter bandwidth might improve detection in that QRN environment.